MaxLap/activerecord_where_assoc/INTRODUCTION.md

 }
 ```

 Basically, you can pass conditions in the second argument.
-Those must be matched in for an association to be
+Records of the association that match those conditions are
-considered as "existing".
-It can take multiple forms:
+considered to be "existing".
+The condition can take multiple forms:

 ```ruby
 where_assoc_exists(:comments, ["created_at <= ?", 5.days.ago])